 - If you did not select the Integration with Foundation option, proceed directly to step 11. - 11.
-The Database Server type dialog box opens.

-12. On the Database Server type dialog box, you can choose the Select an existing MSSQL server option, opt to Install MSDE locally, or, if using an Oracle database, select the Setup connection string manually option.
-Ivanti recommends you use MSDE for demo or evaluation purposes only.
+The Database Server type dialog box opens. - 12.
+On the Database Server type dialog box, you can choose the Select an existing MSSQL server option, or, if using an Oracle database, select the Setup connection string manually option.

-- If you selected the Select an existing MSSQL Server option, continue to step 13 on the following page. - If you selected the Install MSDE locally option, follow the steps below to complete the Ivanti Voice installation: - Click Next.
-The Setup MSDE dialog box opens.
+- If you selected the Select an existing MSSQL Server option, continue to step 13 on the following page. - If you selected the Setup connection string manually option, follow the steps below to complete the Ivanti Voice installation: - a) Click Next.
+The Database connection string dialog box opens.